If you’re going through a bad breakup, then you already know how gut-wrenchingly painful it feels.

 It’s almost easier to stay connected to the pain, recrimination and guilt because that feels more solid, but it’s a trap that keeps us stuck and away from what we really want in our lives.
 Think of forgiveness as clearing off the slate for your new, shiny, better life.

 Like forgiveness, true release is freeing and cleansing.
-You have to drop the hot poker and allow yourself to let them go.
-It sucks.
+You have to drop the hot poker and allow yourself to let your ex go.
+I know it sucks.
 You might not want to.
 You might want them back.
 You might be in the bargaining phase like no one’s business.
 You might be furious with them and want to make them hurt because they hurt you.
-All of these are normal emotions.
+All of these are normal emotions after a bad breakup.
 But releasing them releases you at the same time.

 So many of us coast along in relationships and let ourselves be taken for granted.
 A breakup is a time to set back the clock and start expecting and allowing better treatment.